 What is now known as the EITI evolved from the first statement of the EITI Principles agreed at the Lancaster House Conference in June 2003.
-Today, EITI Rules contain these and all the requirements for implementing the EITI.
-Still, the EITI Principles and Criteria are the most concise statement of the beliefs and aims of the EITI.
+Today, the EITI Standard contain these and all the requirements for implementing the EITI.
 These beliefs and aims are endorsed by all EITI stakeholders.

 The EITI Principles

 The EITI Principles provide the cornerstone of the initiative.
 They are:

 - We share a belief that the prudent use of natural resource wealth should be an important engine for sustainable economic growth that contributes to sustainable development and poverty reduction, but if not managed properly, can create negative economic and social impacts.

 - We affirm that management of natural resource wealth for the benefit of a country’s citizens is in the domain of sovereign governments to be exercised in the interests of their national development.